 I am literally counting down the days as if I am 2 years old…I spoke to my parents today and they are in frenzy of activities getting house decorated and in order for their children.
-I simply love the joy that my parents experience in anticipation of having a full house for the holidays…with all its ups and downs, family is still the most important thing in our lives.

 Well, my family members are not the only ones I am committed to…I anticipate working up until Christmas Eve on resumes, cover letters and other executive career needs for my proactive clients.
-Hey…2013 is coming, whether you like it or not, so why not give yourself a competitive advantage over your peers and get clear, focused and organized.

 As I continue my 12-day series on career success strategies, here is my tip for the second day…wait a minute, let me put it in the right format.
 On the second day of the holidays, my executive coach said to me: